dogokit/dogokit-akita/README.md

 - Encourage web standards with Remix
 - Scale complexity and integration with GraphQL
 - Ready to use React UI components, styled with Tailwind CSS, with the help of shadcn UI and more
+- Highly customizable, 100% of the stack and components can be changed, or remove unnecessary parts
-- Ability to develop beyond JavaScript and React, moonrepo can help to manage other runtimes and runtimes such as Golang, Rust, Vue, Angular, etc
+- Adaptability and scalability to develop for various other platforms beyond JavaScript and React, moonrepo and proto can help to manage other runtimes and runtimes such as Golang, Rust, Vue, Angular, etc
-- Later support mobile app development with React Native using Expo
-- Highly customizable, 100% of the stack can still be changed or remove unnecessary parts

 ## Setup to Get Started